yashsharma228/Stone_Paper_Scissor_Game/README.md

-# Stone Paper Scissors Practice Website
+# Stone Paper Scissor Website

 This is a simple web application that allows users to practice playing the game Stone Paper Scissors against the computer.
 The application is built using HTML, CSS, and JavaScript.